spotify/HubFramework/documentation/Component programming guide.md

 #### Use the properties on `HUBComponentModel` as documented

 All the properties that are available as first-class citizens on `HUBComponentModel` have documentation detailing their recommended usage.
-For example, use `title` for the most prominent piece of text in your component, then `subtitle` etc. That way your component will have a predicatable behavior when used with various models.
+For example, use `title` for the most prominent piece of text in your component, then `subtitle` etc. That way your component will have a predictable behavior when used with various models.

 #### Use `customData` only when customization is needed

 Both `HUBComponentModel` and `HUBViewModel` have a `customData` property that enables you to set custom keys & values that can be used by your feature & components.
 This is an essential part of the API as it provides an easy way to extend the models for new ideas & concepts that we didn't consider when designing the models.

-With that being said, if there is a way to use the properties already available on `HUBComponentModel`, that is definetly preferred.
+With that being said, if there is a way to use the properties already available on `HUBComponentModel`, that is definitely preferred.
 Using the properties, you'll get things like automatic type checking and compatibility with other components.

 If you encounter a piece of data that is common across multiple components & applications, and should be included in `HUBComponentModel` as a first-class property, feel free to open an issue or send a PR!